carlo-drece/carlo-drece.github.io/_posts/2021-12-01-Using Google Data Studio to follow-up students grades.md

 ---
 layout: post
-title:  Using Google Data Studio to follow-up student grades
+title:  Using I used Google Data Studio to follow-up students grades
 published: true
 ---